BartJongejan/Bracmat/README.md

       Tour through Bracmat for computational linguists.

+    * bracmat-table.html

+      The documentation in HTML format, automatically generated from the file 'help' and using an alternative lay-out with tables.

+    * bracmat.html

+      The documentation in HTML format, automatically generated from the file 'help'.

+    * help

+      The documentation in Bracmat format.
+(You have to run Bracmat and issue 'get$help' to see it properly.)

 * epoc
     * bracmat.SIS

       Installation program for Psion 5MX and Ericsson MC218 PDAs.
 This file is not always up to date.

-* src
+* java-JNI

+  Java and C source code for creating a JNI (Java Native Interface) so the Bracmat evaluator can be called from the Java programming language.

   * java

-      Java source code for creating a JNI (Java Native Interface) so the Bracmat evaluator can be called from the Java programming language.
+    Java code

         * bracmattest.java

           Example program showing how to evaluate a Bracmat expression from